JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 With the small signal analysis, we calculated the gain and phase shift at 10kHz to be: $ R_48": " 41.15 "dB and" 168.48 degree \ R_51": " 35.53 "dB and" 176.11#sym.degree $

-All calculated values are very similar, also in the graph.
+All calculated values are very similar, also to the graph.

 === Conclusion